Angular-Dynamic-Hooks/ngx-dynamic-hooks/projects/ngx-dynamic-hooks/README.md

 `acceptOutputsForAnyObservable` | `boolean` | `false` | Whether to disregard `@Output()`-decorators completely and allow subscribing to any `Observable` in dynamic components

 ### 6.5 Lazy-loading components:
-If you are using the Ivy templating engine (Angular 9+), you can configure your hook parsers in such a way that they lazy-load the component class right when it is needed and the corresponding hook appears in the content string.
+If you are using the Ivy templating engine (Angular 9+), you can configure your hook parsers in such a way that they lazy-load the component class only if it is needed and the corresponding hook appears in the content string.

 You may have noticed that the component-property in `SelectorHookParserConfig` has the type `ComponentConfig` (see [HookParserEntry](#63-hookparserentry)).
 This means it can be the component class, but also a `LazyLoadComponentConfig`: